heesu0/mediaRecorder-webSocket-mediaSource/README.md

 ## description

-Testing client to client video chat without WebRTC.
+Testing browser to browser video chat without WebRTC.
 Used the web socket server to send and receive data in real time.

 The flow goes like this